India, US finalise roadmap for fast-tracking defence tech transfer, co-development of military platforms | Technology

 - India

-India and the US on Monday concluded an ambitious roadmap for defence industrial cooperation to fast-track technology tie-ups and co-production of military platforms such as air combat and land systems, a move that comes in the wake of China's increasingly aggressive behaviour in the Indo-Pacific region.
+India and the US on Monday concluded an ambitious roadmap for defence industrial cooperation to fast-track technology tie-ups and co-production of military platforms like air combat and land systems, a move that comes amid China's increasingly aggressive posturing in the Indo-Pacific.

-The new framework for cooperation was finalised during talks between Defence Minister Rajnath Singh and his visiting American counterpart Lloyd Austin, two weeks ahead of Prime Minister Narendra Modi's state visit to Washington.
+Besides firming up the roadmap two weeks ahead of Prime Minister Narendra Modi's visit to Washington, Defence Minister Rajnath Singh and his American counterpart Lloyd Austin, in their wide-ranging talks, also agreed to initiate negotiations on the security of supply arrangement and a reciprocal defence procurement pact to promote supply chain stability.

-Singh and Austin also decided to initiate negotiations on a framework for the security of supply arrangement and a reciprocal defence procurement agreement, which will promote long-term supply chain stability.
+At a media briefing, the US defence secretary said the US-India cooperation matters ''because we all face a rapidly changing world.
+We see bullying and coercion from the People's Republic of China and Russian aggression against Ukraine that seeks to redraw borders and threatens national sovereignty.''
+Austin, who arrived in Delhi on Sunday on a two-day visit, said the India-US partnership is a ''cornerstone'' for a free and open Indo-Pacific and that the US is putting its ''full weight'' behind supporting India's defence modernisation.

 It is learnt that Singh and Austin also touched upon General Electric's proposal to share technology with India for fighter jet engines and New Delhi's plan to procure 30 MQ-9B armed drones for over USD 3 billion from US defence major General Atomics Aeronautical Systems Inc.